Thick client vs. thin client: Advantages and disadvantages

 1. Optimization of Hardware Resources

-Fewer hardware requirements are one of the main advantages of thin clients when compared to thick clients.
-Remember that think clients depend solely on the hardware resources of the server.
-Furthermore, in a client-server architecture based on thin clients, there are fewer needs for cabling, bussing, and switching.
+Fewer hardware requirements are one of the main advantages of thin clients over thick clients.
+Remember that thin clients depend on the hardware resources of the server.
+Furthermore, in client-server architectures based on thin clients, there is fewer need for cabling, interfacing, bussing, and switching.
 This advantage also translates to cost-effectiveness.
 Thin clients are essentially more inexpensive to implement than thick clients.

-Remember that thick clients are standalone computer terminals with their own hardware resources and fully-featured operating system capable of running applications locally.
-This can be a disadvantage because maintaining these computers would involve attending to each computer for maintenance and updates, thus consuming time and incurring additional costs.
-Hence, another benefit of thin clients includes easier hardware and software administration, troubleshooting, system or application patching, security updates, and data migration.
+Thick clients are standalone computer terminals with their own hardware resources and operating systems.
+This can be a disadvantage as far as the hardware and software maintenance of a fleet of computers using this client-server architecture.
+Hence, based on this, another notable advantage of thin clients includes easier hardware and software administration, troubleshooting, system or application patching, security updates, and data migration.

-The fact that applications and files or data reside in a centralized location, specifically the server, means that they are easily administered, monitored, and protected through the use of hardware-based or software-based security firewall and other data protection mechanisms.
-There is a lesser chance of compromising software and data assets in case a single or several computer terminals malfunctioned or are stolen.
+The fact that applications and files or data reside in a centralized location, specifically the server, means that they are easily and centrally administered, monitored, and protected through the use of hardware-based or software-based security firewalls and other data protection mechanisms and standards.
+There is a lesser chance of compromising software and data assets in case a single or several computer terminals malfunction or are stolen.

 4. Cost Effectiveness and Efficiency

-It is important to emphasize inexpensiveness as a notable advantage of thin clients.
-Remember that hardware resource optimization, reduced maintenance, and better security translate to cost effectiveness and efficiency, particularly when compared to thick clients.
-This inexpensiveness is the reason why client-server architectures based on thin clients are commonly used in education and business environments where financial resources are of critical importance.
+It is important to underscore that inexpensiveness is an advantage of thin clients.
+Remember that resource optimization, reduced maintenance, and better security translate to a more cost-effective implementation compared to thick clients.
+This inexpensiveness is the reason why client-server architectures based on thin clients are popular across educational, other nonprofit, and business environments where financial resources are of critical importance.